 Since its inception, Nazareth has contributed its own spirit to the campus and remains strong.
 In 2002, a Capital Campaign entitled "Building a Better World, One Student at a Time" was initiated to increase instructional classroom space.
 Through stellar efforts of many dedicated and talented individuals, an addition was opened in 2006 featuring bright and inviting classrooms for Science, Mathematics, and Music.

-In March 2020, the administration and faculty rose to the challenges of the COVID-19 shutdown with challenging, creative and engaging remote learning.
-Following a vast overhaul of the Technology program and hardware, parents were given the choice of either in-person or remote learning for their child.
-By following a strict health and safety plan, the school avoided community spread and additional school-wide closures.
+In March 2020, the administration and faculty rose to the challenges of the COVID-19 shutdown with challenging, creative and engaging remote learning until the end of the school year.
+Following a vast overhaul of the Technology program and hardware, full in-person classes resumed in September.
+By following a strict health and safety plan, the school avoided community spread and closures in 2020-2021 and in 2021-2022.

 The academic excellence to which students are called, in combination with the value-based curriculum helps Nazareth promote and continue the "Tradition of Excellence" that it professes.
 The dedication and commitment of Nazareth Academy Grade School to achieve its objectives and strategic planning for the future is evident from its past accomplishments.